List of Coronation Street characters introduced in 2013: Kal Nazir

-It was announced that Kal's death would result in a child-parent violence storyline between Leanne and her stepson Simon Barlow (Alex Bain) as Simon begins being violent towards Leanne.
+It was announced that Kal's death would result in a child-parent violence storyline between Leanne Battersby (Jane Danson) and her stepson Simon Barlow (Alex Bain) as Simon begins being violent towards Leanne.
 Producer Stuart Blackburn said: "Simon's been through so much, with losing Kal, it's another male figure in his life who's gone.
 Simon is going to take it really, really hard."
 Blackburn also revealed that Kal's family would not be leaving following his exit and that they would continue appearing.
 Sair Khan (who plays Kal's daughter Alya) revealed that Alya would "lose control" and not cope following Kal's death, "I think the grief is too much for Alya, so she doesn't deal with it in the way she expects to.
 She can't be there for her family in the way that she wants to be there."

 When Gary hears Dev Alahan (Jimmi Harkishin) complaining about being unfit, he tells him about his friend Kal, who is a personal trainer.
 Although Dev rejects the idea, Gary arranges a meeting with Kal anyway.
 After talking things over, Dev accepts Kal's help.
 Kal tells Dev that he also has two children and that his wife has died.
 Kal meets Nick Tilsley (Ben Price) in the bistro and offers to help him get into shape after his recent brain injury.
 Nick angrily rejects Kal's offer, but later asks for his help and Kal agrees to take him on.
 Kal and Dev discuss the idea of opening a gym and later look at a property on Victoria Street.
 It also becomes clear that Stella fancies Kal, although Dev also expresses an interest in her.